mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 ## Acknowledgements

-Shout outs to [Saaggar Jha](https://saagarjha.com) for helping me figure all of the unknown and reviewing this post.
+Shout outs to [Saagar Jha](https://saagarjha.com) for helping me figure all of the unknown and reviewing this post.